-• A Portfolio Review.
-The portfolio should demonstrate the applicant's drawing ability, compositional skill, use of color, artistic variety and interests, creative imagination and overall presentation and motivation.
-The portfolio should include between 15 to 20 pieces of artwork.
-A variety of media, such as pencil, pen and ink, charcoal, pastel, watercolor, acrvlic or oil-based paints should be represented.
-Three-dimensional work in sculpture, ceramics or other media, photography, graphic design, printmaking, collage and mixed media are also encouraged.
+A portfolio of artwork is required for admission into DCAD's Associate of Fine Arts degree program.
+The work should demonstrate the applicant's drawing ability, compositional skill, use of color, artistic variety and interests, creative imagination and overall presentation and motivation.

+The portfolio should include between 10-20 pieces of artwork.
+At least five pieces should be drawings done from direct observation.
+A variety of media, such as pencil, pen and ink, charcoal, pastel, watercolor, acrylic and/or oilbased paints should be represented.
+Threedimensional work in sculpture, ceramics or other media, photography, graphic design, printmaking, collage and/or mixed media are also encouraged.